AfroNG/upi-helm/README.md

 # MojaSwitch-HelmChart
-This is the Helm chart repo for UPI moja-switch micrservice.
+This is the Helm chart repo for UPI moja-switch micrservice